What a great way to eat broccoli. Cheap as chips all vege mid-week main course. Yeah!

 And here's an idea: serve with a fried egg on top!

 1 Peel potatoes and cut into large cubes.
-Cook in gently boiling salted water until just tender.
+Cook in gently boiling salted water, or steam, until just tender.
 Drain and leave to dry off in the steam.

 2 Trim broccoli and cut into florets.
 Include some of the stem as long as it is not too fibrous.
-Cook broccoli in a saucepan of gently boiling salted water for about 5 minutes, until crisp-tender.
+Cook broccoli in a saucepan of gently boiling salted water, or steam, for about 5 minutes, until crisp-tender.
 Drain, then dry off with paper towels.
 Chop roughly.